omercakir2/omercakir2/README.md

 ## Hi there 👋

 <h1 align="left">Hi 👋!
-My name is Ömer and I'm a CTIS student in Bilkent University</h1>
+My name is Ömer and I'm a 2nd year CTIS student in Bilkent University</h1>

 ###